Marugame Castle 丸亀城

 Perched on a hill south of Marugame town, the most impressive features of Marugame Castle are its huge stone walls rising up to 50m in parts.

-The walls of the castle are known as Ougi no Kobai as they resemble the shape of a folding fan.
-Incidently Marugame is known for its production of paper fans.
+The walls of Marugame Castle are known as Ougi no Kobai as they resemble the shape of a Japanese folding fan.
+Incidentally Marugame is known for its production of paper fans, though the round, flat uchiwa type.

 The small central tower of Marugame Castle has the usual displays of samurai helmets, photographs of Japan's other fortresses, samurai swords and armor with impressive views over the surrounding countryside and the Inland Sea, the body of water separating Shikoku from Honshu to the north.